slatedocs/slate/source/includes/v4/_tickets.md

 ### Response

-The json response contains a data block of available time slots and capacities as a hash (key/value pairs).
+The JSON response contains a data block of available time slots and capacities as a hash (key/value pairs).
 For day tickets, the first possible entry will be returned.

 The capacity check takes all quotas that the ticket belongs to into account.
 Zero values are not returned.